BigNoid/script.skinshortcuts/README.txt

 	<visible>StringCompare(Container(50).ListItem.Property(labelID), movies)</visible>

 For more information on what labelID may contain, see section on localization.
 A full list of labelID's can be found in the Resources folder.

+*VERSION INFORMATION* - Version 0.1.1, which is not currently on the repo, provides an alternative way to provide a list of widgets, and let the user select which one should be used for each menu item.
+See section on "Widgets" for more information.

 5. Providing alternative access to settings